ajalt/clikt/docs/pages/utilities.md

 ## Input Prompts

-Options can [prompt for values automatically](options.html#prompting), but you can also do so manually with `TermUi.prompt`.
+Options can [prompt for values automatically](options.html#prompting), but you can also do so manually with {% include apidoc.html pkg="output" class="term-ui" fun="prompt" %}.
 By default, it accepts any input string, but you can also pass in a conversion function.
-If the conversion raises a `UsageError`, the prompt will ask the user to enter a different value.
+If the conversion raises a {% include apidoc.html pkg="core" class="usage-error" %}, the prompt will ask the user to enter a different value.

 ```kotlin
 val input = TermUi.prompt("Enter a number") {